-After answering the AnyAgent components question, the installation begins.
+3. After answering the AnyAgent components question, the installation begins.
 Review the output to be sure that no errors have occurred and then press any key to return to the PowerShell prompt.

-''' welcome to the Keyfactor Java Agent Installer.
+Welcome to the Keyfactor Java Agent Installer.
 This installer will collect all information necessary to configure the Java Agent for use with your Keyfactor Command instance.
-You will be given the option to apply this configuration to the local machine, or to use the configuration data to construct a Linux RPM package or windows MSI installer for distribution within your environment.

-Please enter the following information

-Username the Java Agent will connect as (format "DOMAIN\user"):

-EVEXAMPLEX:Veyf'sava

-Revertice password:

-Notineme of address for the Keyfactor Command Agents server (e.g., "serverl.corp.local" or "192.168.0.100"):

-Keyfactor.keyexample.com

-Virtual directory for the Keyfactor Command Agents server (e.g., "serverl.corp.local" or "192.168.0.100"):

-Keyfactor.keyexample.com

-Virtual directory for the Keyfactor Command Agents server (e.g., "serverl.corp.local" or "192.168.0.100"):

-Keyfactor viring SSL? (default: Yes):

-Connect to Keyfactor command, the Java Agent needs to trust the SSL certificate that will be presented.

-You can find this certificate by navigating to the Keyfactor Command Management Portal in a secure browser session and viewing the server certificate chain.

-Civemploor/PROOK.cor

-Verify Keyfactor Command connectivity? (default: Yes):

-Verify Keyfactor Command connectivity? (default: Yes):

-Verify keyfactor Command connectivity? (default: SYSTBM):

-Please specify the installation format.
-Enter "local" or "msi". (default: "local"):

-Path to the desired directory for installation.
-Directory must not already exist. (default: C:\Program Files\Keyfactor\Keyfactor\Keyfactor\Keyfactor\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\Agents\ '''
+You will be given the option to apply this conf iguration to the local machine, or to use the configuration data to construct a Linux RPM package or Windows MSI installer for distribution within your environment.
+Please enter the following information: Username the Java Agent will connect as (format "DOMAIN\user"); KEYEXMPLE!svc.kyfjava Password for the account that the Java Agent will connect as: Re-enter password: Hostname or address for the Keyfactor Command Agents server (e.g. "server1.corp.local" or "192.168.0.100"); keyfactor.keyexample.com Virtual directory for the Keyfactor Command Agents service URL (default: KeyfactorAgents); Connect to Keyfactor using SSL? (default: Yes): To connect to Keyfactor Command, the Java Agent needs to trust the SSL certificate presented by the Keyfactor Command Agents server.
+Please enter a local path to a CA certificate that can be used to trust the SSL certificate that will be presented.
+You can find this certificate by navigating to the Keyfactor Command Management Portal in a secure browser session and viewing the server certificate chain. c:\temp\CorpRoot.cer Verify Keyfactor Command connectivity? (default: Yes): Verifying connection Please specify the installation format.
+Enter "local" or "msi". (default: "local"): Path to the desired directory for installation.
+Directory must not already exist. (default: C:\Program Files\Keyfactor\Keyfactor Java Agent): Local user account the agent should run as (default : SYSTEM): Hostname the agent will connect to Keyfactor as: jvagnt54.keyexample.com Directory Where the agent logs should be placed (default: C:\CMS\logs\): NOTE: Logging configuration, including additional options, can be adjusted through the "log4j2.xml" file within the agent "config" directory.
+Number of log files that should be kept (default: 7): Maximum size of each log file (default: "3 MB"): Register AnyAgent components with the Keyfactor Java Agent?
+(Default: No): Building Java Agent installer Encrypting ordentials Generating config files Conving files Option to be replaced: SjavaDptionsArray += "-Dcms.agentMachine=jvagnt54.keyexample.com" Creating SSL certificate trust store Install completed You can use the scripts included in the installation to set up the Java agent as a service on your platform.
+Additional configuration may be necessary for the service to run a utomatically on machine startup.